-64. indicated that Surmodics and Biocoat were the two best options and expressed concern that, if the companie es merge and the new company reduces choices or services, b.
+64. indicated that Surmodics and Biocoat were the two best op the compar nies merge and the new company reduces choices or service b.
 Competitive Pricing 65.
 Surmodics and Biocoat compete aggressively on price and pricing structure.
-03. Sufficiency and Brocoat compete aggressivery on price and pricing structure.
 This price competition benefits customers and drives down costs.
-66. optimization, Price competition can occur in the early stages of development, feasibility testing or pre-commercial services.
-For example, development Price competition may also occur later in the process, including in licensing and royalty rates.
-67. Surmodics' b Surmodics and Biocoat also compete on pricing structure.
-In a presentation to board of directors, Surmodics executives Biocoat To that end, Biocoat has tried to win business 68.
-Biocoat inclu Examples of competition for price and pricing structure between Surmodics and ade: a. b. c.
+66. Price competition can occur in the early stages of development, feasibility testing optimizatio on, or pre-commercial services.
+For example, Price competition may also occur later in the developme nt process, including in licensing and royalty rates.
+67. Surmodics ' board of directors, Surmodics executives Biocoat To that end, Biocoat has tried to win business 68.
+Examples of competition for price and pricing structure between Surmodics and Biocoat inc clude: a. b.